-The Notice & Proxy Statement and Annual Report are available at www.proxyvote.com or www.portlandgeneral.com.
+The Notice & Proxy Statement and Annual Report are available at www.proxyvote.com or investors.portlandgeneral.com.

-PORTLAND GENERAL ELECTRIC COMPANY Annual Meeting of Shareholders April 27, 2016 10:00 a.m. local time
+PORTLAND GENERAL ELECTRIC COMPANY

+Annual Meeting of Shareholders

+April 26, 2017, 10:00 a.m. local time

 This proxy is solicited on behalf of the Board of Directors

-The Portland General Electric Company 2016 Annual Meeting of Shareholders will be held on Wednesday, April 27, 2016, at 10:00 a.m. local time, at the Conference Center Auditorium located at Two World Trade Center, 25 SW Salmon Street, Portland, OR 97204.
+The Portland General Electric Company 2017 Annual Meeting of Shareholders will be held on Wednesday, April 26, 2017, at 10:00 a.m. local time, at the Conference Center Auditorium located at Two World Trade Center, 25 SW Salmon Street, Portland, OR 97204.

-The undersigned, having received the Notice and accompanying Proxy Statement for said meeting, hereby constitutes and appoints Jack E. Davis, James J. Piro, James F. Lobdell, and J. Jeffrey Dudley, or any of them, his/her true and lawful agents and proxies, with power of substitution and resubstitution in each, to represent and vote all the shares of Common Stock of Portland General Electric Company held of record by the undersigned on February 29, 2016 at the Annual Meeting of Shareholders scheduled to be held on April 27, 2016, or at any adjournment or postponement thereof, on all matters coming before said meeting.
-The above proxies are hereby instructed to vote as shown on the reverse side of this card.
+The undersigned, having received the Notice and accompanying Proxy Statement for said meeting, hereby constitutes and appoints Jack E. Davis, James J. Piro, James F. Lobdell, and J. Jeffrey Dudley, or any of them, his/her true and lawful agents and proxies, with power of substitution and resubstitution in each, to represent and vote all the shares of Common Stock of Portland General Electric Company held of record by the undersigned on February 28, 2017 at the Annual Meeting of Shareholders scheduled to be held on April 26, 2017, or at any adjournment or postponement thereof, on all matters coming before said meeting.
+The above proxies are hereby instructed to vote as shown on the reverse side of this card

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted "FOR" each director nominee, "FOR" ratification of the appointment of Deloitte & Touche LLP as Portland General Electric Company's independent registered public accounting firm for fiscal year 2016, and "FOR" approval of the compensation of named executive officers, and in the discretion of the proxies with respect to such other business as may properly come before the meeting and at any adjournment or postponements thereof.
+If no such direction is made, this proxy will be voted "FOR" each director nominee, "FOR" ratification of the appointment of Deloitte & Touche LLP as Portland General Electric Company's independent registered public accounting firm for fiscal year 2017, "FOR" approval of the compensation of named executive officers, "FOR" one year as the frequency of future non-binding shareholder votes to approve the compensation of the Company's named executive officers, and in the discretion of the proxies with respect to such other business as may properly come before the meeting and at any adjournment or postponements thereof.